cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 > Note we omit some output of `cms burn info` for clarity.

 On windows it will not autodetect the SSID, wifi password,  locale, or country of your laptop.
 Hence you have to specify these as parameters.
-The timezone parameter should include hyphens in place of forward slashes (Ex. use "America-Indiana-Indianapolis" for "America/Indiana/Indianapolis")
+The timezone parameter should include hyphens in place of forward slashes (Ex. use "America-Indiana-Indianapolis" for "America/Indiana/Indianapolis").
+Timezones can be found at (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ```bash
 (ENV3) (admin) you@yourlaptop $ cms burn raspberry "red,red0[1-4]" --password=myloginpassword --disk=4 --new --locale=en_US.UTF-8 --timezone="America-Indiana-Indianapolis" --ssid=NETWORK --wifipassword=mywifipassword